ranemirusG/toolbox-notes/networks/utilities.md

 ## Trace Route / traceroute / tracert / route
-Indicates the number of hops (routers) between your system and the target host (Information about the path a packet takes) Sends ICMP with increasing TTL to “trick” the routers into revealing their IP addresses Some routers don’t return a reply
+Indicates the number of hops (routers) between your system and the target host (Information about the path a packet takes) Sends ICMP with increasing TTL to "trick" the routers into revealing their IP addresses Some routers don’t return a reply